 Why does the government think it needs to regulate salt?
 Salt is a good thing.
 People naturally like salt’s taste.
-Salt reduces bitterness, helps to texture foods and helps baked foods rise.
+Cooking with salt reduces bitterness, helps to texture foods and helps baked foods rise.
 Salt is also a useful preservative that can stop bacterial growth.
 And beyond just liking salt, humans require it for basic bodily functions.
 Sodium helps bodies keep a proper balance of fluids, helps transmit nerve impulses and influences the contraction and relaxation of the muscles.

 But even for all that work, our bodies only need a very small amount of the stuff.
 National health organizations recommend daily sodium limits don’t exceed 1,500 to 2,400 milligrams (mg) for healthy adults, and less for those who are older.
 But on average, Americans eat more than 3,400 mg of sodium daily.
 That’s about 1.5 teaspoons of salt every day.